mech/Learning-Notes/FrontEnd/CSS/Layout/Grid.md

 ## minmax() Function

+* Can shrink down to their min
+* Can grow but only until their max

 ```css
 /* The first row has a min height of 80px but can grow if required by its content */
 grid-template-rows: minmax(80px, auto);